cmor03/lets-go-frontend/README.md

 # lets-go-frontend
-A mobile application designed to simplify the plan making process amongst friends.
+A mobile application designed to simplify the plan-making process amongst friends.